MicrosoftDocs/azure-reference-other/studio-module-reference/errors/error-0058.md

  Check inputs for missing values and eliminate or replace them if necessary.

- If necessary, add the[Edit Metadata](../edit-metadata.md) module and ensure that the label column is marked as a label.
+ If necessary, add the [Edit Metadata](../edit-metadata.md) module and ensure that the label column is marked as a label.

 |Exception Messages|
 |------------------------|